francoisdevlin/devlinsf-clojure-utils/docs/map-utils.markdown

 #Tranforming a map

-This section explores the `trans` closure, which is used to modify a tuple.
+This section explores the `trans` closure, which is used to modify a map.

 ##trans